modelop/fastscore-sdk/R/GotoR_Fastscore/README.md

 - Some types conversion note: error to error-message-string, double-array to transformed-string-array

+### Installation

+- Download GoSDK with `go get github.com/opendatagroup/fastscore-sdk-go/sdk`
+- Run `R CMD INSTALL FastscoreRSDK.tar.gz`
+- OR use `GotoR_Fastscore.Rproj` to build and install

+**NOTE:** for this to work, system needs to be able to locate the standard path for stdio.h and other utilities.
+For MacOS, Xcode includes a package to create links for such software to find the files..
+Xcode 10 the package file is located at: /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg

 ### Documentation

 R standard documentation is done through roxygen.
 Generated documentation files: